modmore/docs/en/04_Redactor/02_v3.x/03_Usage/Fred.md

 Redactor does not currently integrate with Fred's elFinder, but we may add that in a future release given enough people use Redactor with Fred.
 Be sure to let us know if you're using Fred and would like us to support the additional finder.

+Unlike TVs and ContentBlocks fields, Fred elements are not shown in the usage column for configuration sets.

 ## Fred Tips

 - [Shortcodes](../Shortcodes) are a great companion for a rich text editor in Fred.
 Just type `h2.` to switch to a header level 2.